WillMatthews/SimSPAD/README.md

 ### Web Application

-Once SimSPAD server is running, send a POST request to `http://localhost/simspad`.
+Once SimSPAD server is running, you are able to send a POST request to `http://localhost:33232/simspad`.
+To stop the server, access http://localhost:33232/stop.
+To see if the server is running, access http://localhost:33232/ where you should see a greeting message in plain text.
 The reply from the server will be the result from the simulation.
 The data to and from the server is packaged as characters - see below in the Binary Format section for more details.